keriwheatley/debris-estimation-call-for-code/README.md

 ### 5.2 Interactive Web map on ArcGIS
-The CSV results are then loaded into and ArcGIS map to share it to public go to : https://arcg.is/O4GL40 to access the interactive map
+The CSV results are then loaded into and ArcGIS map to share it to public go to: https://arcg.is/O4GL40 to access the interactive map

 Here are a couple of screenshots from the web map